uwcartlab/webmapping/Chapter02/readme.md

     var mydiv = document.querySelector("#mydiv");
     mydiv.appendChild(table);

-Using the `querySelector()` we can access our `<div>` using pound `#` sign, just like in CSS.
+Using `querySelector()`, we can access our `<div>` using pound `#` sign, just like in CSS.
 If there are multiple elements we want to access, we can use the `querySelectorAll()` method, which returns all objects which meet the selection criteria.
 If we had assigned a `class` attribute to the `<div>`, we can access it with a `.`, as in `'.mydiv'`.
 You also can select all elements of a particular tag in the document by using just the tag name with no prefix character, such as `querySelectorAll('div')` to select all div elements.

 Note that the selector <ins>**_must be in quotes_**</ins> (single or double) unless it is a variable that holds the string value of the attribute used for the selection.
 It is good to get in the habit of naming any HTML elements with `id` and/or `class` attributes that you subsequently might want to manipulate in your script or your CSS stylesheet.
 Keep in mind that each unique `id` value should be used for only one element in the document, whereas `class` is meant to be used to give the same identifier to multiple elements.